Clever/wag/README.md

 sWAGger - Web API Generator

 ## Usage
-Note that WAG requires Go 1.7.
+Wag requires Go 1.7+.
 ### Generating Code
 Create a swagger.yml file with your [service definition](http://editor.swagger.io/#/).
-Note that WAG supports a [subset](https://github.com/Clever/wag#swagger-spec) of the Swagger spec.
+Wag supports a [subset](https://github.com/Clever/wag#swagger-spec) of the Swagger spec.
 Copy the latest `wag.mk` from the [dev-handbook](https://github.com/Clever/dev-handbook/blob/master/make/wag.mk).
 Set up a `generate` target in your `Makefile` that will generate server and client code: